Get matched trade jobs every Monday

 Overview

 Solar panel installer salary in the UK looks strong in 2026 because demand is no longer a niche story.
 Domestic solar, battery storage, commercial rooftops, and the wider push for lower-energy buildings are all creating more work.
 The money is real, but earnings depend a lot on your route in, your electrical competence, and whether you stay as an installer or broaden into higher-value system work.
+Use this page to compare pay, then move straight into live solar job searches, alerts, and a CV that shows the right renewable-energy evidence.

 What solar installers really earn